While cardiovascular fitness is a must for high-level cycling, improved leg strength can help with a more balanced physique.

 4. Calf raises

-Your calves are constantly being flexed and abducted while cycling, so carrying out toe raises on rest days mimics the action this muscle makes on a bike, building its strength further.
+Your calves are constantly being flexed and abducted while cycling, so carrying out calf raises on rest days mimics the action this muscle makes on a bike, building its strength further.

 Stand on a flat surface with your feet shoulder width apart and raise yourself up onto your toes in a slow, easy motion, then lower yourself back down equally as slowly.
 Repeat 20 times and do this for three sets.